-If you don’t check enough baggage to offset the annual fee, you should apply for the no-fee Blue Delta SkyMiles.
+If you don’t check enough baggage or fly often, you should apply for the no-fee Blue Delta SkyMiles.
 However, if you can use the free checked baggage and want the convenience of priority boarding, apply for this card.

 Platinum Delta SkyMiles Credit Card

 Ideal For Travelers Wanting One Free Companion Certificate